polkagrisar/YsFelghana-AP/README.md

 ## Features ##
 - Item and location randomization
-    Shop Items
+1. Shop Items
-    Chests
+2. Chests
-    Pots
+3. Pots
-    Giving Items
+4. Giving Items to people (not recieving items)
-    Opening Doors
+5. Opening Doors
-    Defeating Bosses
+6. Defeating Bosses
+7.
 - Progressive Equipment
 Swords, Shields, Armor, Bracelets (Optional)
 - Keyring option
 - Statue and boss requirements
-    How to open Valestein Castle, and getting to Genos Island.
 - Auto-equip options
-    The game can auto-equip items if you are in the room where it is needed.
 - Client with memory integration
-    Everything is done using pymem, there is no .dll or similar hooks.
+:Everything is done using pymem, there is no .dll or similar hooks.

 ## Requirements ##
 - Archipelago 0.6.7+